stefled/remaken/README.md

 - @repository_type is mandatory

-repository url is the repository url.
+repository url can be:
-For brew repositories, the repository will be tapped before the installation.
-The repository url for brew can be either user/repo or user/repo#repository_url.
+- the repository url for github, artifactory or nexus repositories

-For conan repositories, the repository will be added before the installation.
-The repository url for conan can be either  repositoryid#repository_url or epositoryid#repository_url#position.
+For brew, scoop, apt and conan, the repository will be added before the dependency installation.
+For those systems, the url format is:

+- for brew taps it will be either user/repo or user/repo#repository_url
+- for scoop buckets it will be either repo_identifier or repo_identifier#repository_url
+- for conan it will be repo_identifier#repository_url[#position]
-For apt repositories, the repository will be added before the installation.
-The repository url for apt is the ppa url repository_url.
+- for apt it will be the ppa url

 when channel is not specified, it defaults to stable for conan dependencies.